 As an “expert” on teamwork in the workplace, I try to practice what I preach.
 I don’t want to be known as the cobbler who has no shoes.
 So, I intentionally (and…maybe it’s an ironic twist of fate) put myself in situations where I must work and play well with others.
 In these situations it often occurs to me how humbling this fragile notion of “teamwork” truly is.

-You see, teams are great for conceptualizing, designing, coordinating, planning, evaluating…but someone has to put the pen to paper, assemble the product, deliver the service.
-That is done by individuals, usually in a draft form or prototype first, and then the team graciously bleeds red ink all over it.
+You see, teams are great for conceptualizing, designing, coordinating, planning, and evaluating.
+However, the tough part is, someone at some point has to put the pen to paper, assemble the product, and actually deliver the service.
+That is done by individuals, usually in a draft form or prototype first, and then it is presented to the team who graciously bleeds red ink all over it.

 It’s tough to be the drafter, the owner of the prototype and watch the team make small or significant upgrades.
 It’s truly humbling to understand that your baby is ugly, and that although you tried your best, the team is going to improve upon your initial draft or “strawman.”